Let the summer holidays begin – Aarau-style!

 In 1608 this was moved to the beginning of May (hence the May Parade), but teachers and the clergy were increasingly unhappy about the similarities with Fasnacht (carnival) and in 1700 they put an end to what they considered a load of sacrilegious nonsense.

-However, so as not to deprive the children of their traditional feast, they decided to link it to another 16-century custom which involved schoolchildren following musicians into the woods to cut down canes – which would then be used to beat naughty schoolchildren.
+However, so as not to deprive the children of their traditional feast, they decided to link it to another 16th-century custom which involved schoolchildren following musicians into the woods to cut down canes – which would then be used to beat naughty schoolchildren.
 Games and competitions were then held in the afternoon.

 The religious aspects were gradually dropped and the Maienzug developed into a sort of folk festival with musical and theatrical performances.